AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 At the moment - experimentation, non-performance critical applications.

-In the future - quick, extensible modeling.
+In the future - quick, safe and powerful modeling.

 Note:
 For now it would be unwise to use this for anything serious.
 Except maybe if the benefits of Rust outweigh performance and accuracy.